The Classification Office is an independent Crown entity established under the Films, Videos, and Publications Classification Act 1993.

 The Minister of Internal Affairs is responsible for managing the Government's relationship with the Classification Office.

-Along with the Chief Censor and Deputy Chief Censor, the Classification Office employs approximately 25 staff who are organised into three Units.
+Including the Chief Censor and Deputy Chief Censor, the Classification Office employs 24 staff who are organised into three Units.

 The Deputy Chief Censor will exercise the powers, duties and functions of the Chief Censor in the event of absence or vacancy.
 The Deputy Chief Censor is currently responsible for the overall management of the Classification Unit.